EisenbergEffect/hello-web-components/README.md

     bord
 `;

-// Define the element by providing the tag name, template and styles.
+// Define the element by providing the tag name, template, and styles.
 @customElement({
   name: "name-tag",
   template,
   styles
 })
-export class NameTag extends FASTElement { // The base class removed boilerplate.
+export class NameTag extends FASTElement { // The base class removes boilerplate.
-  @attr greeting = "Hello"; // A reactive HTML attribute with default value.
+  @attr greeting = "Hello"; // A reactive HTML attribute with default a value.
 }
 ```